microsoft/MSEntraIDProtectionGuidance/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Disclaimer

+This document provides general guidance to aid organizations in their mitigation of risk around potentially exposed credentials.
+Risk mitigation strategies for potentially exposed credentials will be fact dependent and are one component of a comprehensive organizational risk assessment.
+This guidance is provided AS IS without warranty of any kind.
+Microsoft disclaims the completeness and applicability of the results obtained by means of executing this guidance.
+Microsoft further disclaims all implied warranties including, without limitation, any implied warranties of merchantability or of fitness for a particular purpose.
+In no event shall Microsoft, its authors, or anyone else involved in the creation, production, or delivery of the guidance be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the guidance or documentation, even if Microsoft has been advised of the possibility of such damages.